TextmanuscriptTextmanuscripts - Les Enluminures

 ff.
 1-123v, “//huius dona infusa creata scilicet fidem et creatorem pro etiam …., f.
 25, Circa primuam distinctionem primi sententiarum in qua magister tractat de frui et uti primo enim videndum est defructione beatifica creature, secunda de ipsa fructione …, Quero igitur primo istam questionem, Utrum sola trinitate incommutabli creatura rationalis beatifice possit frui … [f.
 123] Circa 16 distinctionem quero talem questionem, Vtrum creatura rationalis prius sanctificetur … est tamen meritorious//”

-Together with the Bible, The Sentences of Peter Lombard (Libri quatuor sententiarum) was the fundamental textbook of the Theology Faculty of the medieval Universities from the twelfth century through the sixteenth century.
 Peter Lombard (c.
-1100-1160), a canon at Notre Dame, and Bishop of Paris, composed the work around 1150.
+1100-1160), a canon at Notre Dame, and Bishop of Paris, composed the Sentences (Libri quatuor sententiarum) around 1150.
 In a long series of questions, he systematically presented the whole body of theological teaching, based on the Bible and the teachings of the Fathers.
 His work is divided into four books, covering the Trinity, Creation, Christ and the Sacraments respectively.
+Together with the Bible, the Sentences became the fundamental textbook of theology faculties of medieval universities from the thirteenth through the sixteenth century.
+Every medieval theology student attended lectures on the Sentences, and most important medieval theologians left written commentaries on the text, ranging from Albert the Great and Thomas Aquinas, to William of Ockham and even Martin Luther (an excellent introduction to this genre is Brînzei and Schabel, 2020).

-This manuscript presents a commentary on the First Book of the Sentences, which discusses God, the Trinity, God’s attributes, Predestination and the problem of Evil.
-The commentary is an abbreviation of the Commentary on the Sentences by Johannes de Ripa, also known as Johannes de Marchia, a fourteenth-century Franciscan theologian, who studied at Paris, and taught at Paris c.
+Our manuscript presents a commentary on the first Book of the Sentences, which discusses God, the Trinity, God’s attributes, Predestination and the problem of Evil, appears to be an abbreviation of the Commentary on the Sentences by Johannes de Ripa by an unknown author.
+Johannes of Ripa (also known as Johannes de Marchia), a fourteenth-century Franciscan theologian, studied and then taught at Paris c.
 1360-80, and probably also at Amiens.
-His importance in medieval philosophy and epistemology is only emerging gradually, as modern scholars study his contributions.
-His importance to theologians during the later Middle Ages is witnessed by the fact that Paul of Venice prepared an abbreviated version of his commentary.
+His importance in medieval philosophy and epistemology is emerging gradually as scholars, including his modern editor, Andrea Nannini, study his work.
+There is not yet a complete edition of his very lengthy commentary on the Sentences, but parts of the text of Book 1 have been edited (see Combes and Ruello, eds.
+1961 and 1970, and Nannini, ed.
+2023; see also Stegmüller, 1947, no. 485, pp. 237-238).

 This is a working, well organized copy of the text, using a system of initials, two-sizes of script, and red paragraph marks to delineate its structure; arguments are numbered in the margin in a contemporary hand (many now cut-away), with two notes added by later readers, see ff.
 102v, and 111.